Ford Explorer Review

 Details: 2016 Ford Explorer

-The 2015 Ford Explorer seats up to seven and comes with standard front-wheel drive or optional all-wheel drive is available.
+The 2016 Ford Explorer comes standard with front-wheel drive, and all-wheel drive is available.
 It seats up to seven, and a 3.5-liter V6 engine and a six-speed automatic transmission are standard.
 There are two optional EcoBoost engines, including a new-for-2016 turbocharged 2.3-liter four-cylinder engine, as well as a turbocharged 3.5-liter V6.
 The Explorer comes in base, XLT, Limited, Sport and Platinum trims.
 It receives some interior and exterior updates, but is otherwise largely unchanged for 2016.
-As a result, this overview uses applicable research and reviews from the 2011 to 2015 model years.
+As a result, this overview uses applicable research and reviews from the 2011 to 2016 model years.